Dcamy/UX/README.md

  2.2 run ```ollama list```

  2.3 run ```ollama run tinydolphin```

+You can use CTRL + C to interupt the output, and CTRL + D to end the instance.

 **With tinydolphin** loaded, you can say Hi or something to confirm it is running.